tbela99/critical/README.md

     - dimensions: _array_ or _string_. array of viewports. this takes precedence over height and width. viewports can be specified as objects with width and height property or a string.
   > output settings
-    - html: _bool_. generate an HTML page containing inlined critical css
+    - html: _bool_. generate an HTML page containing the inlined critical css
     - output: _string_. change output directory. default _'./output/'_
     - fonts: _bool_. generate javascript to load web fonts. default _true_
   > debugging settings